BethW83/health-insurance-project-1/README.md

 -   Get the data from Kaggle
 -   Clean the data
 -   Transform the data
--   Visualisations
+-   Visualisations following the business requirements
 -   Regularly commit to GitHub
 -   Document clearly and concisely

 ## Analysis techniques used

+-   When cleaning the data no missing values were found.
+There was one duplicate row removed.
+The minimum and maximum values were realistic.
+-   To transform the data one column was renamed and an extra column was added for bmi category.
+-   Outliers were not removed as the large insurance charges are probably legitimate cases for high risk individuals

--   Descriptive Statistics:
+-   Descriptive Statistics: box plots
--   Correlation Analysis:
+-   Correlation Analysis: scatter plots
 -   Geographic Analysis:

 -   List the data analysis methods used and explain limitations or alternative approaches.